10 things I wish I’d known about raising a boy

 6. You’ll probably make a trip to the emergency room

 There are boys and there are coffee tables and these two things often add up to stitches.
-You will learn to anticipate the most dangerous risks (and you might want to buy cushioned corners for the coffee table before your son can even pull up), but there will be a time when you're just a second too late and you land up driving to the ER.
+You will learn to anticipate the most dangerous risks (and you might want to buy cushioned corners for the coffee table), but there will be a time when you're just a second too late and you land up driving to the ER.
 Don’t blame yourself — it's a rite of passage for all boy moms.
 “It's hard not to feel ashamed when it happens, but don't worry.
 Other parents sympathize,” Phipps said.

 RELATED: What is the deal with boys wearing shorts in winter?

-Note: Editor's note: This story was first published in 2014; and now that Jenna Bush Hager has announced that she's pregnant, we think she and her husband Henry Hager could use this wisdom as they expect their third child — their first boy — to join their daughters Mila and Poppy!